 Seeking Safety is a nurse home visiting program for substance-using pregnant women and mothers with children up to age one.
 The program provides case management and resource assistance.
 Seeking Safety is funded by a CAPTA grant from the State of Florida, Department of Children and Families through the Florida Association of Healthy Start Coalitions.

-Hey, Mama & Make a Noise!
-Make a Difference! are social marketing campaigns aimed at increasing awareness HEY MAMA of infant mortality and contributing root causes in Jacksonville, and linking families with needed services.
+Make a NSISE.
+Make a Noise!
+Make a Difference! is a social marketing campaign aimed at increasing awareness of infant mortality and Make a Difference.

+Prevent Infant Mortality.
+Contributing root causes in Jacksonville.